IT advice for staff and postgraduate students returning to campus

 The information on this web page will help you plan for your return to campus to get up and running with your IT equipment.

-- If you have been using a laptop at home and have a computer on campus that you wish to use when you return, we would advise you to bring the laptop with you to work until the computer on campus is up to date with the latest software updates and reconnected to the Trinity network.
-This will ensure you have an operational device for use while you wait for the software updates to get installed on the computer, which may take several hours.
+If you have been using a laptop at home and have a computer on campus that you wish to use when you return, we would advise you to bring the laptop with you to work until the computer on campus is up to date with the latest software updates and reconnected to the Trinity network.
+This will ensure you have an operational device for use while you wait for the software updates, which may take several hours, to get installed on the computer.

-- If you took IT equipment home from Trinity, such as a monitor, mouse and keyboard then it is advised that you bring it back into the office when returning as there may not be substitute equipment available
+If you took IT equipment home from Trinity, such as a monitor, mouse and keyboard and will now be returning to full-time working from campus then it is advised that you bring the equipment back into the office when returning as there may not be substitute equipment available.

 Devices that have been unused on campus